+The Pearl Gourami is not only one of the most attractive gouramis, but also one of the hardiest and easiest to keep.
 Like others in its family, the body shape is elongated and laterally compressed.
 The ventral fins are long and thin and have the appearance of feelers.
 The mouth is small and upturned.
 Pearl and brown flecks covering the body give it a mother of pearl appearance, from which it derives its name.

 Accustomed to heavy vegetation in their natural habitat, Pearl Gouramis will thrive if given similar conditions in the aquarium.
 Floating plants, subdued lighting and a dark substrate are ideal.
 Although they prefer soft acidic water, they are adaptable to a range of water conditions.
 This adaptability and their peaceful nature make them well suited to community tanks.
 However, avoid keeping them with overly aggressive tankmates.

+Pearl Gouramis will accept many foods and are generally quite easy to feed.
 Flake, freeze dried and frozen foods are all readily taken.
 For optimum health, offer fresh vegetables such as lettuce, cooked peas, and spinach as part of a varied diet.
 Live foods such as black worms, brine shrimp and glass worms are a good treat and conditioning food for breeding.

 Breeding is relatively simple.